 15. Charades is a fun game to play with the entire family.
 Enjoy quality time that also helps children develop use their reading skills as family members describe characters from their favorite books or shows.

 Lastly, for teaching struggling readers, have an established routine and allow time to wind down.
-Remember that they are new to reading and take it easy and reserver criticism.
+Also, remember that they are new to reading, so take it easy and reserve criticism.
 Eventually, your little flower will bloom and will make you proud.
 Stay supportive and consistent with them.